sevderk/GlowCart/README.md

 # Glow✨Cart — K-Beauty Shopping Experience with React
-GlowCart is a beautifully designed shopping cart web application built with React and Tailwind CSS.
-It features a curated list of Korean skincare and makeup products with a glowing user interface, live search, dynamic cart management, and a modern mobile-responsive design.
+GlowCart is a React-based e-commerce web application focused on Korean makeup and skincare products.
+It offers users a smooth shopping experience with product search, detailed product listings, and a fully featured cart where users can adjust quantities, remove items, and see real-time pricing.

 ---

 ## ✨ Features

-- 🛒 **Add to Cart / Update Quantity / Remove**
-- 🌈 **Live Search** for product titles
+- 💖 **Modern Design** with gradient accents and dynamic styling
 - 🌸 **Responsive UI** with Tailwind CSS
+- 📦 Product list fetched from a JSON dataset representing authentic Korean beauty products.
+- 🔍 Search functionality to quickly find desired products.
+- 🛍️ Shopping cart with quantity increment/decrement and product removal.
+- 🚫 Stock management preventing users from adding more items than available.
 - 🔥 **Toast Notifications** for user actions
-- 💖 **Modern Design** with gradient accents and dynamic styling
-- 📦 19 curated K-Beauty products (skincare & makeup) from a `.json` file

 ---